Harteg/LFC-calibration-RV-extractions/README.md

-# Methods for LFC calibration and radial velocity extractions
+# Methods for LFC calibration and Radial Velocity Extractions

 **Bachelor Project of Physics**